 19. Exponential reasoning error: We underestimate exponential growth because we are used to linear growth.

 The Maharajah underestimates how much rice he should put on the chessboard because he underestimates exponential growth.
 On the 64th and final chess square alone, the Maharajah should lay 18 000 000 000 000 grains of rice.
 That is more than 210 billion tons of rice.
-With that amount of rice you can cover the whole of India one meter deep and it is much more rice than has been produced throughout the history of the world!
+With that amount of rice, you can cover the whole of India in a meter-thick layer, and it is much more rice than has been produced throughout the entire history of the world!

 References